Hi-Media/reST-test/doc/Chap6-ServerToServer.rst

 							  -	error

-                            Please report to the following section below *Transaction Workflow* for further details. reason                      optional element.
-Reason why transaction was declined. test                        Payment Card Industry Data Security Standards mid                         your merchant account number (issued to you by HiPay TPP).
+                            Please report to the following section below *Transaction Workflow* for further details. reason                      Optional element.
+Reason why transaction was declined. test                        True if the transaction is a testing transaction, otherwise false. mid                         Your merchant account number (issued to you by HiPay TPP).
-Attempt_id                  attempt id of the payment. authorization_code          an authorization code (up to 35 characters) generated for each approved or pending transaction by the acquiring provider. transaction_rerefence       the unique identifier of the transaction. date_created                time when transaction was created.
+Attempt_id                  Attempt id of the payment. authorization_code          An :term:`authorization ` code (up to 35 characters) generated for each approved or pending transaction by the acquiring provider. transaction_rerefence       The unique identifier of the transaction. date_created                Time when transaction was created.
-Date_updated                time when transaction was last updated. date_authorized             time when transaction was authorized.
+Date_updated                Time when transaction was last updated. date_authorized             Time when transaction was authorized.
 --------------------------  -------------------------------------------------------------------------------------------------------------------------------------------------------------------
-status                      transaction status.
+status                      Transaction status.
                             A list of available statuses can be found in the appendices.
 							See appendices: Appendix B *Payment Status Definitions*.
 --------------------------  -------------------------------------------------------------------------------------------------------------------------------------------------------------------
-message                     transaction message.
+message                     Transaction message.
-authorized_amount           the transaction amount. captured_amount             captured amount. refunded_amount             refunded amount. decimals                    decimal precision of transaction amount.
+authorized_amount           The transaction amount. captured_amount             Captured amount. refunded_amount             Refunded amount. decimals                    Decimal precision of transaction amount.
 --------------------------  -------------------------------------------------------------------------------------------------------------------------------------------------------------------
-currency                    base currency for this transaction.
+currency                    Base currency for this transaction.
                             This three-character currency code complies with ISO 4217.
 --------------------------  -------------------------------------------------------------------------------------------------------------------------------------------------------------------
-ip_address                  the IP address of the customer making the purchase. ip_country                  country code associated to the customer's IP address. device_id                   unique identifier assigned to device (the customer's brower) by HiPay TPP. cdata1                      custom data. cdata2                      custom data. cdata3                      custom data. cdata4                      custom data.
+ip_address                  The IP address of the customer making the purchase. ip_country                  Country code associated to the customer's IP address. device_id                   Unique identifier assigned to device (the customer's brower) by HiPay TPP. cdata1                      Custom data. cdata2                      Custom data. cdata3                      Custom data. cdata4                      Custom data.
 --------------------------  -------------------------------------------------------------------------------------------------------------------------------------------------------------------
-avs_result                  result of the Address Verification Service (AVS).
+avs_result                  Result of the Address Verification Service (AVS).
                             Possible result codes can be found in the appendices
 --------------------------  -------------------------------------------------------------------------------------------------------------------------------------------------------------------
-cvc_result                  result of the CVC (Card Verification Code) check.
+cvc_result                  Result of the CVC (Card Verification Code) check.
-                            Possible result codes can be found in the appendices eci                         Electronic Commerce Indicator (ECI).
+                            Possible result codes can be found in the appendices eci                         Electronic Commerce Indicator (:term:`ECI`).
 --------------------------  -------------------------------------------------------------------------------------------------------------------------------------------------------------------
-payment_product             payment product used to complete the transaction.
+payment_product             Payment product used to complete the transaction.
                             Informs about the payment_method section type payment_method              See tables below for further details.
 --------------------------  -------------------------------------------------------------------------------------------------------------------------------------------------------------------
-Three_d_secure              optional element.
-Result of the 3-D Secure Authentication.
+Three_d_secure              Optional element.
+Result of the :term:`3-D Secure` Authentication.
- a) eci                      a) the 3-D Secure (3DS) electronic commerce indicator time
+ - eci                      The 3-D Secure (3DS) electronic commerce indicator time
- b) enrollment_status        b) the enrollment status.
+ - enrollment_status        The  enrollment status.
- c) enrollment_status        c) the enrollment message
+ - enrollment_status        The  enrollment message
- d) authentication_status    d) the authentication status.
+ - authentication_status    The  authentication status.
 This field is only included if payment authentication was attempted and a value was received.
- e) authentication_message   e) the authentication message.
+ - authentication_message   The  authentication message.
 This field is only included if payment authentication was attempted and a value was received.
- f) authentication_token     f) this is a value generated by the card issuer as a token to prove that the cardholder was successfully authenticated.
+ - authentication_token     This is a value generated by the card issuer as a token to prove that the cardholder was successfully authenticated.
- g) xid                      g) a unique transaction identifier that is generated by the payment server on behalf of the merchant to identify the 3DS transaction.
+ - xid                      A unique transaction identifier that is generated by the payment server on behalf of the merchant to identify the 3-D Secure transaction.
 --------------------------  -------------------------------------------------------------------------------------------------------------------------------------------------------------------
-Fraud_screening             Result of the fraud screening.
+Fraud_screening             Result of the :term:`Fraud screening`.
- a) scoring                  a) total score assigned to the transaction (main risk indicator).
+- scoring                   Total score assigned to the transaction (main risk indicator).
- b) result                   b) The overall result of risk assessment returned by the Payment Gateway.Value must be a member of the following list.
+- result                    The overall result of risk assessment returned by the Payment Gateway.Value must be a member of the following list.
                               - pending    :rules were not checked
                               - accepted   :transaction accepted.
                               - blocked    :transaction rejected due to system rules.
-                              - challenged :transaction has been marked for review.
+                              - :term:`challenged`  :transaction has been marked for review.
- c) review                   c) The decision made when the overall risk result returns challenged.
+- review                    The decision made when the overall risk result returns challenged.

 							An empty value means no review is required.
 							Value must be a member of the following list.